 Trust

-God is in control - Psalms 11:1 – 11:7 (commentary)
+God is In Control - Psalms 11:1 – 11:7 (commentary)

 David said he had put his trust in the Lord even though he was urged to flee as a bird who doesn’t find a refuge except in flying (v.
 1).
-He is referring to the malicious stories and poisonous suggestions men were reporting on him to his father-in-law, King Saul, who was a …
+He is referring to the malicious stories and poisonous suggestions men were reporting on him to his father-in-law, King Saul, who was al …

-Proof that Jesus is God - I John 5:6 – 5:12 (commentary)
+Proof that Jesus is God - I John 5:6 – 5:08 (commentary)

 A person who trusts Christ is born of God and is able to overcome the world (v.
 6).
 It appears that the term “water” is a reference to the baptism of Jesus by which His public ministry was initiated (Matt.
 3:13-17).
 “Blood” refers to His death, by which His ea …

-Exodus 16:23 – 16:36 (commentary)
+The First Mention of The Sabbath - Exodus 16:23 – 16:36 (commentary)

 David Calls on Angels to Gorify The Lord - Psalms 28:1 – 28:9 (commentary)